How to Write Internal Conflict and External Conflict in a Script

 As you can see, it’s harder to peg some of these within the realm of television, because tv allows characters to evolve and grow over multiple seasons.

 Think about Oscar on The Office.
-He was never internally conflicted about being gay, but it took multiple seasons for the other characters and Michael Scott to truly accept him.
+He was never conflicted about being gay, but it took multiple seasons for the other characters and Michael Scott to truly accept him.

 4. Man vs. Nature